Rufus31415/personal-website/_posts/2020-05-09-webgl-3d-cad-file-model-viewer.markdown

 }
 ```

+# Final Comments

-Why not also isolate the loader to make it an extension to other 3D engines like Three.js.
+- Why not also isolate the loader to make it an extension to other 3D engines like Three.js

-Why not buy a Unity pro account to remove the watermak when loading.
+- Why not buy a Unity Pro subscription to remove the Unity watermark at runtime

-I would also like to reduce the size of the build, it is currently ~8Mb.
+- I would also like to reduce the size of the build: it's currently ~8mb

-I hope you'll like it, don't hesitate to ask me for improvements or ideas!
+- I hope you'll like it, don't hesitate to ask me for improvements or ideas